CYBER SECURITY INSURANCE

 - Network, Information and Security Liability: coverage protects you from others’ claims that their finances, property, or person was damaged or destroyed because of your negligence in securing you IT systems.
 Such damages can result from unauthorized access to or use of your network, such as to commit a theft of identity information.
 The theft may be mediated by a virus or other malicious code introduced into your network.
 The invasion may result in denying service to authorized users of your IT systems.
 You may also be liable for damages caused by failing to notify others that your IT systems have been compromised.

-- Regulatory Defense Expenses: This coverage protects your business when a government agency makes a regulatory claim against it.
+- Regulatory Defense Expenses: Are you ready for DFARS?
+This coverage protects your business when a government agency makes a regulatory claim against it.
 The typical agencies that make such claims are the Federal Trade Commission (FTC) and Federal Communication Commission (FCC), and the typical claims they make are formal requests or pleadings, demands for monetary damages or non-monetary relief, criminal charges, summonses, and arbitration requests.
 The coverage may reimburse you for legal defense and funds to dispute or settle such claims.

 - Errors, Omissions and Negligent Acts: covers damage resulting from accidents or negligent errors you made in operating your network or other IT systems, such as damage to a customers’ media or other digital assets.
 The coverage may provide legal defense and funds to settle lawsuits related to the customers’ claims.

 - Communications and Media Liability: This coverage relates to the unauthorized use of copyrighted material or trademarks published through your IT systems.
 Copyrighted material could include others’ intellectual property, photographs, artwork, or other content, and even a person’s likeness.

 No. 6: Coverage Can Be Tailored to Your Business